 The idea of integration is important.
 This is not ‘ministry’ tacked onto business for convenience or business tacked onto ministry.
 Instead the mission is worked out in and through the business, through its activities, through the products and services and through relationships.

-Business has the potential to generate wealth through a combination of creativity, risk and work.
+As mentioned above, business has the potential to generate wealth through a combination of creativity, hard work and risk.
 A profitable and sustainable business is able to create new jobs, drive new innovations and increase resources for society.
 Business can provide goods and services that are needed in a community and is established on a wide network of relationships.

 These activities, products and relationships are integral to business and part of the God-given potential of business to transform society and glorify Him.
 Through business we can intentionally tackle poverty, increase quality of life, bring positive social change and carry with us the message of eternal life.